m1ra-k/CURSEANDCURE/README.md

 --> Lilith is in the lower ward... so is it possible to go to the upper ward as well?
 See what happens when you take the path to the upper ward.

+--> There is an optional part after healing the second patient Lilith hints at, where you can check in on Hilda at the tavern.
+Go see if there's anything new there!